 Co-Founder Chris Boskin is a highly respected veteran of magazine publishing, with a career that includes senior positions with Worth Media, The New Yorker Magazine, Hearst Corporation, East West Network, and Knapp Communications.
 She currently serves as an advisor to OZY and Tech4GS, and on the boards of NPR, Internews, College Track, the Gladstone Institutes and Higher Ground.
 She was the former board chair of the Corporation for Public Broadcasting.

-Janet Clayton is senior vice president of corporate communications for Southern California Edison and its parent company Edison International.
-She leads internal and external communications, corporate and brand positioning, and community relations and philanthropic programs.
 Prior to joining Edison, Clayton was president of ThinkCure, a community-based nonprofit that raises funds for cancer research and is the official charity of the Los Angeles Dodgers.
 Prior to ThinkCure, Clayton had a distinguished career at the Los Angeles Times as a key member of the newspaper’s leadership team.
 She held numerous positions, including editor of the editorial pages, where she determined the Times’ official opinions, and California section editor, where she managed the largest news staff at the newspaper.
 Clayton has received many accolades for excellence in her profession, including recognition as the editor of two Pulitzer Prize-winning series.
 She holds a bachelor’s degree in journalism from the University of Southern California.

 Board Chair and Co-Founder